IBC FAQs

 Does the IBC work with other compliance committees?

-How can I amend/modify an approved registration?
+How can I amend an approved registration?

-Please note that research activities involving RG2 organisms as a host-vector systems, cloning RG2 DNA into non-pathogenic bacteria, infectious DNA or RNA viruses and recombinant experiments with animals or plants must not begin until the committee has reviewed and approved this amendment.
+Please note that new research activities involving RG2 organisms as a host-vector systems, cloning RG2 DNA into non-pathogenic bacteria, infectious DNA or RNA viruses and recombinant experiments with animals or plants must not begin until the committee has reviewed and approved this amendment.
 An exception may be made when the changes are necessary to eliminate apparent immediate hazards to human health or the environment.

 The procedures for approving amendments are the same as those described in the IBC Registration Process page.
 Supplementary questions may be required for the addition of biological materials.
 If necessary, PIs will be notified.